Free Trial Class

 Assistant Instructor · Co-founder

-Yondan · 4th Dan 2× ISKF US Kata Champion ISKF US National Team ISKF Certified
+Yondan · 4th Dan 2× ISKF US Kata Champion 5× US Women's Team Kata Champion ISKF US National Team ISKF Certified

-At Kaizen, Sensei Yvonne brings that championship standard to every student — with the patience, warmth, and genuine investment in people's growth that makes a great teacher, not just a great competitor.
+At Kaizen, Sensei Yvonne brings that championship standard to every student — with the patience, warmth, and genuine investment in growth that makes a great teacher, not just a great competitor.
+Full credentials →

 2010